Automatic Intersection Management in Mixed Traffic Using Reinforcement Learning and Graph Neural Networks: Experiments

 where $L$ denotes the evaluation horizon, $v_i$ the vehicle's velocity and $v_\text{lim}$ the lane speed limit queried at the vehicles position.
 Note that a delay of zero may not be attainable due to limited acceleration capabilities of the vehicles and discontinuous speed limits on the lanes.
 It can be seen from Fig.~\ref{fig:avmv_delay} that an increasing share of AVs performing cooperative maneuvers does not disadvantage MVs.
 They rather benefit from it, as their delay shrinks virtually alike when using the RL~planner.
 This effect is less pronounced for the eFIFO, where the remaining MVs do not benefit much even in mostly automated traffic.

 The collision rates in Table~\ref{tab:collisions} allow to assess to which extent cooperative planning is possible under measurement uncertainty.
 Compared to the eFIFO baseline, the learned model copes significantly better with measurement uncertainties that are modeled according to Sec.~\ref{ssec:uncertainties}.
 Although a collision rate of zero is not yet attained by the RL policy, the degradation due to noise is lower than for the rule-based eFIFO.
+A further reduction of the collision rate is particularly challenging for a reinforcement learning setup that relies on implicit feedback through the reward signal.
 In practice, these few remaining collision cases shall not cause serious problems, because a cooperative plan would be subject to feasibility checks before being executed.